 Listen on unused port TCP/IP

 In this example, the port is displayed on the console, and the program will listen until a request is made.
-Ip4Address assigns a random port when setting port to 0.
+Using IpAddress with .loopback(0) assigns a random port.

 //!
 Start an echo TCP server at an unused port.